Skip to main content

 myvolume

-Noticing again, this step above is only need to be done once at any machine you feel like to work on.
+Note that this step is only required once on any machine you prefer to work on.

-Step 2 - Mount JuiceFS file system on Colab
+Step 2: Mount the JuiceFS file system on Colab

-After you have finished with Step 1 above, then it means you already have a JuiceFS file system (called myvolume in this case) is defined and ready to be used.
+Once you have completed Step 1, it means you already have a JuiceFS file system (named myvolume in this case) defined and ready to be used.

-So here we open a Colab page and run those command to mount our file system into a folder called mnt.
+Now, let's open a Colab page and execute the following commands to mount our file system into a folder named mnt.

-Firstly we download the juicefs binary and do the same as Step 1 to get GCP credentials and open cloudsql proxy.
+Firstly, download the juicefs binary and do the same as Step 1 to get GCP credentials and open the Cloud SQL proxy.

-Note that the follow commands are run in Colab environment so there is a ! mark in the beginning for running shell command.
+Note that the following commands are run in the Colab environment, so there is a ! mark at the beginning for running shell commands.

 ! gcloud auth application-default login